-The Autry Teacher Academy is an annual professional development program based on the Autry’s belief that the techniques and resources of museums can help talented teachers create engaging, powerful, and memorable object- and project-based learning units in the classroom.
-For seven days in the summer, Academy participants work with historians, curators, archivists, master teachers, and other experts in their fields to help develop lesson plans for classroom implementation in the coming academic year.
-Teachers then share the results of this work at the Autry Education Symposium.
+The Autry Teacher Academy is an annual professional development program based on the Autry’s belief that the techniques and resources of museums can help talented teachers create engaging, powerful, and memorable project-based learning units in the classroom.
+For five days in the summer, Academy participants work with historians, curators, archivists, master teachers, and other experts in their fields to help develop unit plans for classroom implementation in the coming academic year.
+Teachers then share the results of this work at the Autry Social Action Symposium.

 As participants in the Academy, each teacher will receive:

-- A $1,000 stipend for the dedication of your time and effort and your participation in all Academy activities, including, the Academy workshops, creating a lesson plan to teach in the classroom, and attending the Autry Education Symposium and Showcase in May 2018.
+- A $1,000 stipend for the dedication of your time and effort and your participation in all Academy activities, including, the Academy workshops, creating a lesson plan to teach in the classroom, and attending the Autry Social Action Symposium and Showcase.

 - Breakfast and lunch every day of the Academy.

 - Access to top scholars and professionals in the fields of history, culture, education, and museum studies.

 - Elementary and Secondary education teachers will participate in an Autry Classroom Curators project, a project based learning program that culminates with the students presenting their work at the Autry, in their community, or in their classroom.

 - The promotion of your completed work among the community of educators in Southern California.

 - Attend all scheduled days for the Academy